jenkhy/GW_Lab_Notebook/Symposium Questions.md

 - Is there a way to cure the disease
 - how much perkinsus until it affects an oyster
 - how large are the perkinsus cells normally and how large are they when the rftm enlarges them?
+- what are the magnifications of the shown images?